ipekdk/Hospital-clinic-visits-association-analysis/README.md

 # Hospital-clinic-visits-association-analysis
-This repository includes R code files of Chapter "APPLICATION OF FREQUENT ITEMSET MINING ON THE HOSPITAL DATA" in book entitled "Advances in Econometrics, Operational Research, Data Science and Actuarial Studies Techniques and Theories".
+This repository includes R code files of Chapter "Using Data Mining Techniques for Designing Patient-Friendly Hospitals" in book entitled "Advances in Econometrics, Operational Research, Data Science and Actuarial Studies Techniques and Theories".

 Explanation of Code files: